 Proper Scottish Malt Whiskey, like no other!

-While you are traveling through the Highlands, please try their incredible local foods.
+While you are travelling through the Highlands, please try their incredible local foods.
 Of course, the Highland smoked salmon is fantastic.
 My favourite is the hard-roasted smoky ‘bradan rost’ but there are so many tasty variants.
 Wild game and both fresh and saltwater fish are incredibly fresh.
 The seafood is fabulous and a great value so close to where it is harvested.
 The more adventurous traveller will enjoy sampling haggis made from sheep ‘innards’ mixed with oatmeal and traditionally cooked in the animal’s stomach.
 There are also many vegetarian options featuring the local produce of the region.
 I recommend that all of these be washed down with generous portions of the region’s many excellent single malt whiskies.

 The sounds of Scotland …Bagpipes!